mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 ## Conflict resolution

 - A CSS/domain request is routed to Value; parse-that exposes no domain type.
-- A generic runtime request needs Value plus JSON consumption before it can alter the release surface.
+- A generic runtime request needs Value plus logical `parse-that#jsonParser` consumption before it can alter the release surface.
 - A write overlap stops at the immutable package boundary; repositories do not edit each other's active worktrees.
 - A changed candidate invalidates both consumer receipts and restarts at the